DealMakerTech/api/v1/clients/javascript/docs/CompanyApi.md

 - **Accept**: application/json

-## getBulkUploadDetails
+## getBulkUploadDetailsErrors

-> V1EntitiesBulkUploadDetails getBulkUploadDetails(companyId, bulkUploadId)
+> V1EntitiesBulkUploadDetails getBulkUploadDetailsErrors(companyId, bulkUploadId)

-Return full list of bulk upload details order by status desc and id asc
+Returns a full list of details with errors of the given bulk upload ordered by status desc and id asc

-Return full list of bulk upload details
+Returns a full list of details with errors of the given bulk upload

 ### Example